-Understated luxury breaks the codes of international flavour in the individual areas of the resort: the hotel, the villas, the residences, and the Nikki Beach Dubai Restaurant & Beach Club.
+Understated luxury breaks the codes of international flavor in the individual areas of the resort: the hotel, the villas, the residences, and the Nikki Beach Dubai Restaurant & Beach Club.
 Even though each area serves its own purpose, a constant flow is maintained between them, rendering the resort a coherent, holistic entity.
 White walls, concrete floors, and rough, natural wood, and mirrors are the carriers of this flow throughout the resort, creating a new experience in each area yet maintaining a sense of intelligent homogeny that is subtle without being repetitive.

 The lobby of the hotel is an exemplification of the rethinking of design that characterizes the resort as a whole.
 Far from a liminal space of transitions and fleeting encounters, the lobby is a destination in itself.
 A high-energy location with artistic sculptural elements, the lobby, with its bar and luxurious seating area, is the perfect introduction to the resort as a whole and the dream vacation that it promises to all who visit.
-The undulating form of the white ceiling engages in a fluidity that is reprised by free-form wooden benches and muted, soft furniture.
+The undulating form of the white ceiling engages in a fluidity that is reprised by free-form wooden benches and muted soft furniture.
 In the 117 hotel rooms and suites, 15 villas, and 63 lifestyle residences, this flow takes part in a dialogue between form and function.
-Reinventing the articulation of these living spaces, adding subtle hues of blue, and reimagining the roles of otherwise overlooked hotel room features, all whilst offering unrivalled views over the Arabian Gulf and Dubai skyline, gives guests a generous and unique hospitality experience.
+Reinventing the articulation of these living spaces, adding subtle hues of blue, and reimagining the roles of otherwise overlooked hotel room features, all whilst offering unrivaled views over the Arabian Gulf and Dubai skyline, gives guests a generous and unique hospitality experience.

-The Nikki Beach Dubai Restaurant & Beach Club is the resort’s entertainment hub, uniting an outdoor beach area with a restaurant and VIP night club.
-Gregory Gatserelia’s innovative state-of-the-art ceiling feature in the VIP club, with over ten thousand aluminium fins and LED lights, brings the night sky indoors.
+The Nikki Beach Dubai Restaurant & Beach Club is the resort’s entertainment hub, uniting an outdoor beach area with a restaurant and VIP nightclub.
+Gregory Gatserelia’s innovative state-of-the-art ceiling feature in the VIP club, with over ten thousand aluminum fins and LED lights, brings the night sky indoors.
 The interaction between indoor and outdoor spaces is also enacted in the restaurant, through the key design elements of the resort.
 Natural wood ceiling installations and grey Carrera marble turned ocean-blue by natural sand-blasting complement the view of the beach seen through floor-to-ceiling windows, creating a nature-conscious environment.

 The modern Floridian cuisine of Key West, which will be officially opened in late 2017, is served in an environment that blends the aesthetic features of the resort’s design scheme.
 The famous white walls typical of Nikki Beach are reinterpreted as individually bleached and painted white planks of wood that cover the restaurant’s walls and ceiling.
 Gregory Gatserelia’s choice of modern concrete flooring and a marble bar countertop, creating a coherent space that both recalls the other areas of the resort and is specifically matched to the style of the residences, where this restaurant is found.
-Café Nikki is the resort’s breakfast location and all-day urban bistro.
+Café Nikki is the resort ’s breakfast location and all-day urban bistro.
 The curving wood of the lobby becomes floor-to-ceiling sculptural statement cabinets that punctuate the space looking out over the resort.
-The dark concrete floor is paralleled by a ceiling of panelled driftwood tinted blue by an organic beach process.
+The dark concrete floor is paralleled by a ceiling of paneled driftwood tinted blue by an organic beach process.
 Bringing this natural process indoors and re-appropriating adapting the evolution of a material as a positive design point exemplifies how Gregory Gatserelia combines nature, art, and design in this project.

 “I always keep art at the heart of my designs, and privilege sensory experience,” says Mr. Gatserelia, “and the Nikki Beach Resort & Spa Dubai is no different.
 The real goal here was to take an established and recognizable brand with which I have done much work, and show it in a slightly different perspective.
 Bringing the beach, the sea, and the sky indoors has allowed us to enter into a dialogue between nature and design.
 This, along with the sculptural elements that are found throughout the resort’s different areas, has resulted in a subtle continuation of the Nikki Beach style that makes this not only a holiday location but a notable artistic exploration.”